Home » Career Guidance » BBA vs BCOM – Which Should You Opt For?

 Financial risk managers can get certified by the Global Association of Risk Professionals (GARP).
 This is an internationally recognized designation in the financial markets.

-The course offers training for accounting firms, insurance businesses, asset management, and risk assessment.
+The course offers accounting firms, insurance businesses, asset management, and risk assessment training.

 CIB is a well-known global certificate taken by many bankers.
 It covers B&F sub-sections such as financial statement analysis, CDF, IPO, listing, and fundraising.

-Other roles include leverage buyouts, transactions analysis of company valuation, mergers and acquisitions, etc.
+Other roles include leverage buyouts, transaction analysis of company valuation, mergers and acquisitions, etc.

 Related: Career after BCom: Jobs, Courses, Scope and Salary

-But one must acknowledge the difference between BBA and B.Com.
+However, one must acknowledge the difference between BBA and BCom.

-BBA gives professional career alternatives exclusive to an industry.
-Whereas, B.Com will deliver work options not defined by schooling.
+BBA provides professional career alternatives specific to certain industries, while BCom offers work options not strictly defined by the degree.
+Understanding the difference between BBA and BCom can be very helpful to explore this further.
 Check out the best career options after BBA here for a more detailed account.

 Graduates have several employment opportunities after a BBA in Entrepreneurship.
 These include Assistant Manager, Business Consultant, Business Reporter, System Manager, Finance Controller, etc.